rosshpayne/ODTM/README.md

 * secure implementation

-The DOM repository and runtime operations are conducted in their own dedicated database schemas with minimum privileges.
+The DOM repository and runtime operations are conducted in their own dedicated database schemas which follow minimum privileges model.
 The DOM server schema has privileges to maintain the repository while each remote instance has a DOM schema with sufficient privileges (usually at a DBA level) to perform the database operations required.

 * a single code repository for your database packages.